trilobiet/oapenmemo/documentation/README.md

 * ### OAPEN Library data
 For OAPEN, data is harvested from OAPEN's OAI provider and stored in a local relational database.
 This database replicates the entire OAPEN Library collection of books and titles, in a derived relational model.
 This data model guarantees high availablity and enables usage of complex SQL queries with short response times.

-The harvester(s) taking care of populating and synchronizing the database are described in detail in the corresponding subdirectories.
+The harvester(s) taking care of populating and synchronizing the database are described in detail in the [corresponding subdirectory](./OAPEN-Data/README.md).

 ## System Diagram